MOEAFramework/MOEAFramework/docs/native.md

    and place the JAR file on the classpath, typically by extracting it into the `lib/` folder.

 ## Example

-In this example, we will create a shared library (DLL on Windows) for the 2-objective DTLZ2 problem.

 First, create the C file `dtlz2.c` and define the function that evaluates the DTLZ2 problem.
 In this example, the function takes two double arrays (`double*` in C), the first for passing in the decision variables, and the second